 Statement.

-My current solo project, The Hum, asks: if one sound defines America, is it the droning of a lawnmower?
-This quintessential noise evokes images of orderly suburbia, manicured lawns, cleared pastures, and fenced property lines.
+My current solo project, Unnatural Silence, asks: If one sound defines America, is it the droning of a lawnmower?
+This noise evokes manicured lawns, cleared pastures, and fenced property lines a sonic backdrop to systems of order and erasure.

 Bio.

 Allen holds an MFA from Pratt Institute (2019) and a BFA in Fine Art and Art History from the University of North Florida (2017).
-He honed his printmaking skills under the guidance of master printer John Hutcheson of Tyler Graphics and studied abroad in Italy, Croatia, and Slovenia.
+He studied under master printer John Hutcheson of Tyler Graphics and has participated in programs abroad in Italy, Croatia, and Slovenia.